Anti-LGBTQ rhetoric: Conflation with pedophilia

 The claim that homosexuals sexually abuse children predates the current era, as it was leveled against pederasts even during antiquity.
 Lawmakers and social commentators have sometimes expressed a concern that normalizing homosexuality would also lead to normalizing pedophilia, if it were determined that pedophilia too were a sexual orientation.
 A related claim is that LGBT adoption is done for the purpose of grooming children for sexual exploitation.
 The empirical research shows that sexual orientation does not affect the likelihood that people will abuse children.

 Others have made hoaxes intending to falsely associate pedophilia with the LGBT community by rebranding it as a sexual orientation, including claims that the "+" in "LGBT+" refers to "pedophiles, zoophiles, [and] necrophiles", as well as the invented terms "agefluid", "clovergender" (a hoax executed by users of the imageboard 4chan, whose logo is a stylized four-leaf clover), and "pedosexual".

 Starting in 2022, some conservatives, including Chaya Raichik of Libs of TikTok, started using the terms "grooming", "groomer" and "pro-pedophile" against their opponents and LGBT people over anti-LGBT legislation, such as laws restricting and banning discussion of sexual orientation and gender identity in schools.
 Critics say that these usages of the terms diminish the experiences of sexual assault survivors, smear the LGBT community, and are dangerous in general.
+That same year, after the arrest of William and Zachary Zulock in Walton County, Georgia, United States, right-wing political commentators like Laura Ingraham and Charlie Kirk espoused homophobic views, baselessly linking the crimes committed by the Zulocks to their homosexuality.
+The rhetoric was replicated by Argentine president Javier Milei in early 2025.

 Recruitment

 The charge of "homosexual recruitment" is an allegation by social conservatives that LGBT people engage in concerted efforts to indoctrinate children into homosexuality.
 In the United States, this dates back to the early post-war era.
 Proponents were found especially among the New Right, as epitomized by Anita Bryant.
 In her Save Our Children campaign, she promoted a view of homosexuals recruiting youth.
-A common slogan is "Homosexuals cannot reproduce — so they must recruit" or its variants.
+A common slogan is "Homosexuals cannot reproduce so they must recruit" or its variants.
 Supporters of recruitment allegations point at "deviant" and "prurient" sex education as evidence.
 They express concern that anti-bullying efforts teach that "homosexuality is normal, and that students shouldn't harass their classmates because they're gay", suggesting recruitment as the primary motivation.
 Supporters of this myth cite the inability for same-sex couples to reproduce as a motivation for recruitment.

 Sociologists and psychologists describe such claims as an anti-gay myth, and a fear-inducing bogeyman.
 Many critics believe the term promotes the myth of homosexuals as pedophiles: